jamesraymusic/jamesraymusic.github.io/lyrics/make-her-mine.md

 I will be so happy
 Cause, I've never know, I never know, I never been in love before

-But the girl wont know this thing
+But the girl won't notice me
-No, no, no, no, no, no the girl wont know this thing
+No, no, no, no, no, no the girl won't notice me

 If I could walk with her
-Even I just talk with her
+Even just to talk with her

-I know, I could make her, I make her, I make her, [...] make her mine
+I know, I could make her, I make her, I make her
+I could up make her mine

 If i could hold her hand
 Just hold her hand

 I know, I would make her, I make her, I make her, I make her mine

-But the girl wont know this thing
+But the girl won't notice me
-No, no, no, no, no, no the girl wont know this thing
+No, no, no, no, no, no the girl won't notice me

 They say this game of love is a foolish game
 Only played by a fool
 But if she wants me to play this game of fool
-Tell me in, tell me in, and [my heart] will be a fool
+Count me in, count me in, and I will be her fool

 If I could make her mine
 I will be so happy